NBISweden/IgDiscover-legacy/docs/installation.rst

 Manual installation without conda
 ---------------------------------

 Non-Python dependencies need to be installed by hand.
-When IgY-Pipe itself is installed in the last step, the Python dependencies will automatically be installed.
+When IgDiscover itself is installed in the last step, the Python dependencies will automatically be installed.